opencog/learn/run/2-word-pairs/README.md

   window.
 The cogserver needs to be running first, and a database needs to be open (it should be in another byobu terminal).

-* `pair-count.scm`: A guile script that loaded needed modues and starts the cogserver.

-* `pair-marginals.scm`: A guile script that computes marginal statistics after pair countig has concluded.
+* `pair-marginals.scm`: A guile script that computes marginal statistics after pair counting has concluded.
 This needs to be run by hand.

 Notes about the CogServer
 -------------------------